szabgab/slider-py/README.md

 TODO:

-* Images
+* Navigation link on the HTML pages
+* Navigation key-binding in JavaScript

 * Multiple files in one course
 * Extra text that is not included in the slide (or is optional)

-* Generate HTML and test it
-* Copy external file without including it in the pages